kitorer/inStockBot/README.md

 # inStockBot
  *checks for keywords on a specific webpage
- *put in url and keyword and email to get an email notification when available purpose of this was to give me notifications on best buy cancelled orders
+ *put in url and keyword and email to get an email notification when available *put in your own bot id for telegram notifications purpose of this was to give me notifications on best buy cancelled orders
 ## TODO